core-wg/resource-directory/draft-ietf-core-resource-directory.md

 HTTP support:
 : YES

-The following example shows an EP registering a group with the name “lights” which has two endpoints to an RD using this interface.
+The following example shows an EP registering a group with the name “lights” which has two endpoints.
 The RD group path /rd-group is an example RD location discovered in a request similar to {{example-discovery}}.

 ~~~~
 Req: POST coap://rd.example.com/rd-group?gp=lights
+                                  &con=coap://[ff35:30:2001:db8::1]
 Content-Format: 40
 Payload:
-<>;ep="node1",
-<>;ep="node2"
+</rd/4521>;ep="node1",
+</rd/4522>;ep="node2"

 Res: 2.01 Created
 Location: /rd-group/12
 ~~~~

+The href value is the path to the registration resource of the Endpoint.

 ## Group Removal {#group-removal}